scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

   operations to take advantage of strict builders,
 - uses a strict mode for overloads of transformation operations that return an `RNA`,
-- has a companion object that extends `SpecificFactory[Base, RNA]`, which makes it possible to use it as a parameter of a `to` call (to convert any collection of bases to an `RNA`),
+- has a companion object that extends `SpecificIterableFactory[Base, RNA]`, which makes it possible to use it as a parameter of a `to` call (to convert any collection of bases to an `RNA`),
 - moves the `newSpecificBuilder` and `fromSpecificIterable` implementations